2394425147/astrodx/README.md

 ## I'm having some issues...

 You can open an issue [here](https://github.com/2394425147/maipaddx/issues).

+We welcome issues written in Mandarin, Japanese and English.
+However, it would be strongly suggested to provide translations (even using online translator) to English when submitting them, thus other people could understand as well.

+When submitting issues, please always ensure that you are running the latest released version.
+We also recommend reviewing existing issues to avoid duplication of questions or concerns.

 [![Discord](https://img.shields.io/discord/892807792996536453)](https://discord.gg/6fpETgpvjZ)
 Alternatively, on our Discord server, we also have a help forum dedicated for issues, an faq, as well as a suggestions channel for feedback.